 This company was founded in 1926 as Pennino Bros. in New York City.
 Pennino marks, sometimes small and lightly stamped, can be easily overlooked.

-1940s examples marked Pennino Sterling (as shown) may have a gold wash over the silver.
-Pennino jewelry is finely crafted and exquisite real-look pieces are avidly sought by collectors.Continue to 19 of 25 below.
+Examples marked Pennino Sterling were made in the 1940s and may have a gold wash over the silver.
+Pennino jewelry is finely crafted, and collectors avidly seek the company's exquisite, real-look pieces.

 19 of 25

 This New York company was founded by the Gaita brothers in 1941.
-The mark with copyright symbol as shown was used after 1955.
-Prior mark was PELL in block letters.
+The mark with the copyright symbol as shown was used after 1955.
+Prior mark was "PELL" in block letters.

 20 of 25

 This is the mark of Regina Novelty Co. which was established in New York City in 1950.
-The business also used the Regency Jewels mark on what appear to be their later rhinestone jewelry styles and some beaded necklaces.
+The business also used the Regency Jewels mark on their later rhinestone jewelry styles and some beaded necklaces.

 21 of 25